 I couldn’t believe my luck.
 Songwriters I’d heard on the radio for years were somehow suddenly playing in living rooms for small gatherings of my friends.

-Having tried to be a performing songwriter myself, stumbling into the role of house concert host felt like I’d finally figured out how to stay connected to music in a way that was meaningful and useful.
+After trying to be a performing songwriter myself, stumbling into the role of house concert host felt like I’d finally figured out how to stay connected to music in a way that was meaningful and useful.

 It felt like I’d found my proper place in the scene that I loved.
 Not on stage.
 But close enough to it that it felt like part of the action.

+For me, the best moment at any house concert happens about halfway through the night when the banter begins.
 I don’t know whether it’s the wine kicking in or nervous energy wearing off, but you can sense when the artists and the audience realize there’s no stage separating them.
 They’re just people in a room together.
 It helps you hear the songs in a different way.